The Harmonious Blacksmith: An unproven history

 The story is that Handel, when working for James Brydges the future Duke of Chandos at Cannons between 1717 and 1718, once took shelter from the rain in a smithy, and was inspired to write his tune upon hearing the hammer on the anvil; the regularly repeated pedal note (B in the right hand) in the first variation, can give the impression of a blacksmith hammering.
 A variation on the story is that he heard the blacksmith singing the tune which would later become the Air; this explanation fits in nicely with Handel's general technique of borrowing tunes.

-Neither story is true.
+The story never appeared in Handel's lifetime and its authenticity is unproven.
 It is mentioned in a publication called "The Musical Magazine" in 1835.
 The legend began three-quarters of a century after Handel's death with Richard Clark in his Reminiscences of Handel (1836).
 Henry Wylde and Richard Clark then found an old anvil in a smithy near Whitchurch, Edgware, and fabricated a story to identify William Powell as the fictitious blacksmith, when, in fact, he had been the parish clerk.
 They raised a subscription for a wooden memorial to him, and in 1868, the people of Whitchurch subscribed again for a grandiloquent gravestone, still standing.
-It reads: "In memory of William Powell, the Harmonious Blacksmith, who was buried 27. of February 1780, aged 78 years.
+It reads: "In memory of William Powell, the Harmonious Blacksmith, who was buried 27.
+February 1780, aged 78 years.
 He was Parish Clerk during the time the immortal Handel was organist of this church.
 Erected by subscription, May 1868."

 Handel had written his harpsichord suites of the 1720 publication before he lived at Cannons, when he was at Adlington Hall in Cheshire, or even earlier still.